-You can fill out these forms electronically using a PDF application, or print them out and complete them by hand.
+You can fill out these forms online using the links above.
 They should be completed by the driver involved in the collision.

 Fill in all applicable spaces in the form with information you know about the crash as best you as you can.
 Pay particular attention to the crash narrative by writing short clear sentences that accurately describe what happened in your own words.
 Provide all information on your vehicle, the other vehicle(s) (if there were any), any vehicle occupants, etc.

 When you are done entering all available information into the form, check the certification box at the bottom of the form and press the "Submit" button to complete your report.

 The form will respond that your information has been received.